 - Development Tools: Sublime Text, bash, Node.js, npm, browserify, JS cli tools (minimist is nice), minify/uglify for JS, Mustache (template language), Tape (test framework), Markdown to HTML transforms, Git, Github, Bash, Ruby, Homebrew.

 - Operating Systems: Windows, Mac, Ubuntu, Debian.

-- Other Things: SQLite, PHP, I spend a lot of time learning basic cryptography techniques (AES, RSA, SHA, SHA-2, PGP/GPG), Swagger.io, JSON Schema, I've contributed to ngbp (AngularJS boilerplate), Noddity, and recently started contributing to PhantomJS.
+- Other Things: SQLite, PHP, I spend a lot of time learning basic cryptography techniques (AES, RSA, SHA, SHA-2, PGP/GPG), Swagger.io, JSON Schema, I've contributed to ngbp (AngularJS boilerplate), Noddity, and have contributed to PhantomJS.